UScooters Booster V

 On the side of the display housing are four buttons that control: horn, lights, settings, and power.
 The built-in electronic horn is loud enough to alert, but not scare, pedestrians and bicyclists; it is not loud enough to alert motor vehicles.

-To either side of the display are the thumb-controlled brakes and accelerator.
+To either side of the display are the thumb-controlled regen brake (left) and thumb throttle (right).
 Both of these controls feel well-made and have crisp mechanical action.
 The accelerator, in particular, is very linear and smooth.

 The scooter features a high-mounted front LED light and small red LED taillight.